 - Women’s favorites: Ashleigh Barty, Bianca Andreescu, Serena Williams

 - 2020 Results: Moved to Aug.
 31 through Sept.
 13, 2020.
 The 2019 men’s and women’s champions, Rafael Nadal and Bianca Andreescu, did not play.
 Dominic Thiem (Men’s Singles Champion), Naomi Osaka (Women’s Singles Champion)

 3 top tips for betting on tennis

-Here are three tennis betting strategies you should always consider when wagering on tennis:
+Here are three tennis betting strategies you should always consider when wagering or prop betting on tennis:

 - Avoid early-round match betting: The seeded single-elimination tournament format in tennis means the best players face lower-seeded and unseeded players in the early rounds.
 Early round upsets are rare, which is why you’ll see astronomical tennis betting odds on the lowest-seeded and unseeded players and unattractive prices on the top seeds.
 It’s probably best to avoid early-round betting as the prices on the top seeds aren’t worth the risk and the true odds of an upset are even greater than those big odds.
 Bet outrights early instead.

 - Pay attention to surface: Tennis plays on hard court, clay, and grass court surfaces at different times throughout the year.
 Pay attention to who is playing on what surface, because it matters.
 The best clay and grass court players aren’t necessarily the top Hard court players and vice versa.

 - Look for who’s hot and who’s hurt: Find out about recent injuries and playing records before you bet on any tennis player.
 Paying attention to who is hot and who is hurt heading into an event will lead to winning bets.